abriz97/Computational_Training_ICL/session2/r_repo_structure.md

     └── .gitignore
 ```

+The `template.zip` file contains a template for this specific R structure.
+You can `unzip template.zip`  to create a new project directory [^1]

+[^1]: (The idea was to provide a template to R's version of cookiecutter, but I wasn't successful in making it work propertly)

 More of a general guideline rather than a strict rule to adhere to.
 However, if you know you want to make a R package, you may want to refer to [R package book](http://r-pkgs.had.co.nz/).